assiavarna/configpeek/readme.txt

 ./downloadConfigs/download_all_configs_stage.sh

-2. Clean up those witout platformID - too old, not used ./cleanup/cleanup_noplatformID.sh
+2. Clean up those without platformID - too old, not used ./cleanup/cleanup_noplatformID.sh

 3. Merge all in one